nospig/WeatherStation/README.md

 ## Features

-* Creates an access point for connecting to any WiFi network
+* Creates an access point for connecting to any WiFi network.
-* BME280 sensor for local temperature, pressure and humidity readings
+* BME280 sensor for local temperature, pressure and humidity readings.
-* 2.8" colour TFT for display
+* 2.8" colour TFT for display.
 * Uses a cheap ESP8266 board as the controller.
-Tested on NodeMCU and Wemos D1 mini.
-Case is designed for a D1 mini
 * 3 different display modes.
-All display modes show WiFi strength, clock with date and time and use colourful icons
+All display modes show WiFi strength, clock with date and time and use colourful icons.
-  * Summary - indoor conditions, current weather and 3 day forecast
+  * Summary - indoor conditions, current weather and 3 day forecast.
-  * 5 day forecast
+  * 5 day forecast.
-  * Detailed current weather with indoor conditions
+  * Detailed current weather with indoor conditions.
-* All settings controlled through a web interface which also displays sensor readings and weather conditions
+* All settings controlled through a web interface which also displays sensor readings and weather conditions.
-* Uses OpenWeather API for current weather and forecasts
+* Uses OpenWeather API for current weather and forecasts.
-* ThingSpeak integration - send sensor readings
+* ThingSpeak integration - send sensor readings.
-* MQTT - publishes sensor readings, subscribes to a control to switch display on and off
+* MQTT - publishes sensor readings, subscribes to a control to switch display on and off.
-* Can perform screengrabs and send them to a Processing sketch over serial connection
+* Can perform screengrabs and send them to a Processing sketch over serial connection.
-* Password protected OTA updates enabled through PlatformIO (not through web interface)
+* Password protected OTA updates enabled through PlatformIO (not through web interface).

 ## API